The One (2001 film)

-The One is a 2001 epic science fiction action film directed by James Wong, written by Wong and Glen Morgan, and starring Jet Li, Delroy Lindo, Carla Gugino, and Jason Statham.

-The film, which deals with the concept of multiverses and interdimensional travel, follows Gabriel Yulaw (Jet Li), a rogue agent who travels to parallel realities in order for him to kill other versions of himself to become a mythical super-being known as "The One".
+The One is a 2001 American science fiction action film directed by James Wong, and written by Wong and Glen Morgan.
+It stars Jet Li, Delroy Lindo, Carla Gugino, and Jason Statham, with action choreography by Corey Yuen.
+The film, which deals with the concept of multiverses and interdimensional travel, follows Gabriel Yulaw (Jet Li), a rogue agent who travels to parallel realities in order to kill other versions of himself to become a mythical super-being known as "The One".
 Li plays a dual role as Yulaw and Gabe Law, an LASD deputy sheriff who teams up with a multiverse agent to prevent Yulaw from becoming the One.

-The film was released in the United States by Columbia Pictures on November 2, 2001, and received negative critical reviews but grossed $78.5 million worldwide.
+Produced by Revolution Studios, The One was released in the United States by Columbia Pictures on November 2, 2001, and received negative critical reviews but grossed $79.6 million worldwide.

 Plot

-Gabriel Yulaw (Jet Li), once an agent of the MultiVerse Authority (MVA) which polices interdimensional travel, seeks to hunt down all variations of himself in alternate universes.
-By killing 124 versions of his other selves and absorbing their life energies, Yulaw believes that he will become a superpowered-godlike being called "The One".
+Gabriel Yulaw, once an agent of the MultiVerse Authority (MVA) which polices interdimensional travel, seeks to hunt down 124 variants of himself across parallel universes.
+By killing his other selves and absorbing their life energies, Yulaw believes that he will become a super-powered, godlike being called "The One".

-After killing Lawless, the 123rd variation in the Anubis Universe, Yulaw is captured by MVA agents Roedecker (Delroy Lindo) and Funsch (Jason Statham) and taken back to the MVA headquarters in the Alpha Universe.
-After he is sentenced to life in the Stygian penal colony in the Hades Universe, Yulaw manages to escape with the help of his lover and teleports to the Charis Universe where the last variation of himself lives.
+After killing Lawless, a convict and the 123rd variant in the Anubis Universe, Yulaw is captured by MVA agents Roedecker and Funsch and taken back to the MVA headquarters in the Alpha Universe.
+He is sentenced to life in the Hades Universe's Stygian penal colony, but Yulaw manages to escape with the help of an accomplice and teleports to the Charis Universe.

-The last known variation, Gabe Law, is a deputy sheriff working in the Los Angeles County Sheriff's Department.
-For two years, Gabe has been experiencing increases in strength, speed, and mental ability, but neither he nor his wife T.K.
-(Carla Gugino) can understand why.
+The last known variant, Gabe Law, is a deputy sheriff working of the Los Angeles County Sheriff's Department within the Charis Universe.
+For two years, Gabe has been experiencing increases in strength, speed, and mental ability, but neither he nor his wife T.K. can understand why.
 While transporting a prisoner, Gabe "feels" Yulaw's presence in time to avoid being shot.
 Gabe sustains an injury after falling from a wall which Yulaw scales with ease.
-Roedecker and Funsch arrive in time to stop Yulaw from finishing off Gabe.
+Roedecker and Funsch arrive in time to stop Yulaw from finishing him off.

 Although unfamiliar with interdimensional travel, Gabe realizes that Yulaw is identical to him in every way.
-Rodecker and Funsch track Yulaw to the hospital where Gabe is being examined.
+Roedecker and Funsch track Yulaw to the hospital where Gabe is being examined.
 Yulaw deters them from shooting him because if he is killed, Gabe would then be left as the One.
 Dressed alike and identical to each other, Gabe and Yulaw's battle confuses the other police officers.
 Both Gabe and Yulaw manage to escape the hospital.